vsnyc/quickstart-workshop/content/60_implementing/1_master_template.md

 For this workshop's Quick Start architecture, master template will create three nested stacks - VPC stack, Linux bastion stack and a workload stack, as shown in the image above.

-Create the master template by creating a file called `master.template.yaml`, copy the below contents into the file, and save.
+Create the master template by creating a file called `master.template.yaml` in **templates/** directory, copy the below contents into the file, and save.

 ```
 ---